 Consider an in-flight entertainment company that studied commuter satisfaction levels with existing onboard music entertainment.
-Let’s assume they discovered that listeners didn’t like the pre-loaded playlist and were not appreciative of the functionality or interface.
+Let’s assume they discovered that listeners didn’t like the limited playlist and were not appreciative of its functionality or interface.

 A potential product vision could be, “Build a product that empowers in-flight commuters to exercise personal preference when listening to their favorite music.
-Our product offers them an intuitive experience, a larger selection of tracks and the ability to integrate their personal music devices unlike competitor systems that offer limited choice and functionality, with no integration options “.
+Our product will offer them an intuitive experience, the ability to integrate their personal music devices and access their favorite tracks unlike existing systems that offer limited choice, functionality and integration“.